Generalised Linear Mixed Model Specification, Analysis, Fitting, and Optimal Design in R with the glmmr Packages: C-Optimal Experimental Designs with glmmrOptim

-We secondly consider the case where each cluster period is an experimental condition containing ten observations, and we aim to select a design of size ten cluster-periods. \begin{CodeChunk} \begin{CodeInput} # update the experimental conditions ds$experimental_condition <- rep(1:30, each = 5) opt2 <- ds$optimal(m=10,C=list(c(rep(0,5),1)),algo=1) \end{CodeInput} \end{CodeChunk} The bottom left panel of Figure \ref{fig:optim} again shows the approximate optimal design produced by the algorithm, reflecting the `staircase' design from the previous example.
+We secondly consider the case where each cluster period is an experimental unit containing ten observations, and we aim to select a design of size ten cluster-periods. \begin{CodeChunk} \begin{CodeInput} # update the experimental units ds <- DesignSpace$new(des, experimental_condition = rep(1:30, each = 10)) opt2 <- ds$optimal(m=10,C=list(c(rep(0,5),1)),algo=1) \end{CodeInput} \end{CodeChunk} The bottom left panel of Figure \ref{fig:optim} again shows the approximate optimal design produced by the algorithm, reflecting the `staircase' design from the previous example.